How to Consider Men's Mental Health Problems?

 Solutions: Breaking the Silence and Seeking Help

-Acknowledge Your Feelings: The first step to overcoming mental health issues is recognizing that you have them.
+Acknowledge Your Feelings: The first step to overcoming emotional issues is to recognise that you have them.
+You have had stress and anxiety in your life.
 It’s okay to feel vulnerable and it’s okay to need help.

-Seek Professional Support: Don’t hesitate to talk to a therapist or counselor.
-Seeking professional help is not a sign of weakness; it’s an important step toward healing.
+Seek Professional Support: Don’t hesitate to talk to a therapist or counsellor.
+Seeking professional help is not a sign of weakness; it’s an important step towards healing.
+Besides, meditation has positive effects on healing.

 Challenge the Myths Around Masculinity: Understanding that it’s okay to express emotions and seek help is essential.
 Society’s perception of men as emotionally invulnerable needs to be reshaped.
 By talking openly about mental health, men can help reduce the stigma and encourage others to seek support.